 - Hospitality sector (e.g. cafés, bars, restaurants)

 Where sector specific guidance is also available it should be considered alongside this guidance.

 Purpose and scope of this guidance

-This guidance focuses on the safer management of toilets for public use in the context of the Coronavirus pandemic and in compliance with the Coronavirus Restrictions Regulations.
+This guidance focuses on the safer management of toilets for public use in the context of the Coronavirus pandemic and in compliance with the current law.